April 20, 2023

 • Family members of both spouses with name, age, occupation & address

-• Schools the foreign spouse has attended and education qualifications
+• Schools the foreign spouse has attended

 The police officer was pleased we had printed this list as it made her job a little easier!

-Both the applicant and Malaysian spouse are interviewed at the same time.
 Our interview was as at Ibu Pejabat Polis Kontingen (IPK), KL (near LaLaPort mall).
 We parked in the police compound and registered at the gate.
 We arrived very early ahead of our appointment, but there was no need to do so as we were asked to wait by the gate until we were collected by an officer at the appointed interview time.

+The interview was conducted in Bahasa Melayu (BM) by an officer from Special Branch (Cawangan Khas), and both my wife and I were interviewed together.
 The officers were professional, friendly, and made us feel at ease.
 Another couple had their PR interview with a different police officer in the same room, at the same time.

 We were primarily asked about our relationship history, occupations and salaries, family members, education, and the reasons for my PR application.
 The police can also ask the same questions as Immigration, including requesting to recite the Rukun Negara and sing Negaraku.